 Iconic Chocolate Covered Strawberries get a HUGE makeover with this recipe.
 You read the title right, we are making PROTEIN Chocolate Covered Strawberries today!
 I would say these are just as good as the original but I would be lying.
 They are better.
 There is minimal sugar in this recipe.
 There is 20 grams of protein, and healthy coconut oil evening out the macronutrient profile quite nicely.

-The process for these strawberries is very similar to dipping regular chocolate covered strawberries.
+Step 1: The process for these strawberries is very similar to dipping regular chocolate covered strawberries.
 Wash and dry your fruit and allow it to be at room temperature!
 Make sure you are using ripe strawberries (taste one to be sure).
-Make the chocolate sauce.
-Have a place for your strawberries to rest once they are covered in chocolate.
-Put down wax paper on a cookie sheet, and make room in the fridge for the cookie sheet before you start this process.
-Once all of those things have been done, you dip!!

 Without further ado, I present to you these high protein chocolate covered strawberries.
 The chocolate is also amazing on pretty much everything.
 It’s perfect for homemade candy, chocolate drizzle for cakes, cookies, pie, just remember that for it to set up it needs 10 minutes in the fridge to harden.